OliverEvans96/instant-docs/src/pages/docs/explorer.md

 In this section we’ll learn how to model data using the Instant Explorer.
 By the end of this document you’ll know how to:

 - Create namespaces and attributes
-- Configure indexes, constraints, and relationship-types
+- Add indexes, unqiue constraints, and relationship-types
 - Lock down your schema for production

 We’ll build a micro-twitter to illustrate.
 Our aim is to create the following data model: